Land Acknowledgement Statements

 _____ acknowledges that it is located on the unceded ancestral homeland of the Ramaytush Ohlone peoples, recognizes that, as the original stewards of this land, the Ramaytush Ohlone understood the interconnectedness of all things and maintained harmony with nature for millennia, and honors the Ramaytush Ohlone peoples for their enduring commitment to wahrep, Mother Earth.

-The de Young Museum respectfully acknowledges the Ramaytush Ohlone, the original peoples of what is now the San Francisco Peninsula, and acknowledges that the greater Bay Area is the ancestral territory of the Miwok, Yokuts, Patwin, and other Ohlone.
+The Fine Arts Museums of San Francisco respectfully acknowledge the Ramaytush Ohlone, the original inhabitants of what is now the San Francisco Peninsula, and we further acknowledge that the greater Bay Area is the ancestral territory of the Miwok, Yokuts, and Patwin, as well as other Ohlone peoples.

-Indigenous communities have lived in and moved through this place over hundreds of generations, and indigenous peoples from many nations live and work in this region today.
-Please join us in acknowledging and honoring their ancestors, their elders, and their communities.
+Indigenous communities have lived in and moved through this land over hundreds of generations and Indigenous peoples from many nations make their home in this region today.
+Please join us in recognizing and honoring their ancestors, descendants, elders, and all other members of their communities.